janclod/SFML-shapes/README.md

 * collect information from configuration file
 * draw shapes based on input from configuration file
 * shapes should move according to information from configuration file
-* shapes should bounc off the edges of the window
+* shapes should bounce off the edges of the window

 ## Build and running instructions